bibekdahal/8085-simulator/README.md

 ###### Byte Storage
 Since Python doesn't have specific "byte" data type, just number is stored when storing a byte.
 Appropriate checkings are done at proper positions in the program to allow only bytes.
 ###### Asynchronous Interrupts
 Interrupts can be provided at the middle of operations.
-To allow this asynchronous behaviour, multithreading is used.
+To allow this asynchronous behavior, multithreading is used.
 The CU executes the operations in a different thread and the devices can provide interrupts from the main thread.
 ###### Machine Codes
 Since the machine language opcodes are too many, proper analysis to find a common pattern among the opcodes is used to simplify the programming of the CU.